Synonyms: S.A.O, SAO

 Main Differences are in the main character design both in virtual reality and outside of it.
 Kirito is portrayed more of the dark swordsman, while Haruyuki is more of a shining knight.
 While outside of the Virtual Reality, Haruyuki is overweight and shy, while Kirito is semi-underweight (from spending 2 years in virtual reality) and outgoing.
 Also Sword Arts Online is more like a team deathmatch, where dying in game equals dying in real life while Accel World is more of fighting to keep your Accel abilty.

-Related Clubs♥ Asada Shino FC ♥, Anime Skype Society, Asuna Yuuki Fanclub!, ღ Paramour Paradise ღ, ►English Licensed Manga Club - PART 2◄, Brother Complex & Sister Complex, Cards From Dream, Dengeki FC, Kazuto "Kirito" Kirigaya FC, Laughing Coffin, Light Novel Club!, Lyfa fan club, Ninetailz's Card Shop (N.T.C.S.), Overrated or Underrated Animes and Mangas, Something Online, Sugou Nobuyuki Worship Movement ♥, Suguha Kirigaya Fanclub, Sweet Anime World (S.A.W.), Sword Art Online, Sword Art Online (S.A.O.), Sword Art Online Episode Reviews & Discussions, Sword Art Online Official, Sword Art Online Role-Play Club, Sword Art Online rp, Sword Art Online rp, Sword Art Online: Eternal World [RP], Sword Art Roleplay, The Anime Uber-Elitist Club, The Heros, The Sword Art Online Rebellion, Ultimate Secret Brotherhood (U.S.B.)
-[Memorial Mode], VOMIC [*V*V*] HAPPY THANKSGIVING!!! (*V*V*), Yuuki ''Zekken'' Konno FC, [Facial Hair]Sexy[/Facial Hair]
+Related Clubs♥ Asada Shino FC ♥, Anime Skype Society, Asuna Yuuki Fanclub!, ღ Paramour Paradise ღ, ►English Licensed Manga Club - PART 2◄, Brother Complex & Sister Complex, Cards From Dream, Dengeki FC, Kazuto "Kirito" Kirigaya FC, Laughing Coffin, Licensed Light Novels, Light Novel Club!, Lyfa fan club, Marketplace Germany, Ninetailz's Card Shop (N.T.C.S.), Overrated or Underrated Animes and Mangas, Something Online, Sugou Nobuyuki Worship Movement ♥, Suguha Kirigaya Fanclub, Sweet Anime World (S.A.W.), Sword Art Online, Sword Art Online, Sword Art Online (S.A.O.), Sword Art Online Episode Reviews & Discussions, Sword Art Online Official, Sword Art Online Role-Play Club, Sword Art Online rp, Sword Art Online rp, Sword Art Online: Eternal World [RP], Sword Art Roleplay, The Anime Uber-Elitist Club, The Channel Of Gentlemen - Anime Edition, The Dorian Barber Anime Club, The Heros, The Sword Art Online Rebellion, Traditional Friends Card Club [TFCC] [Hiatus], Ultimate Secret Brotherhood (U.S.B.)
+[Memorial Mode], Yuuki ''Zekken'' Konno FC, [Facial Hair]Sexy[/Facial Hair]

 External LinksOfficial Site, MangaUpdates, Wikipedia